The following text is an abridged and edited transcript of the above video.

 Air permits are required by the federal Clean Air Act to construct and operate a piece of factory equipment if it needs an air permit.
 Permits have conditions printed on their faces, and you must comply with those conditions at all times.

 Not complying with permit conditions is a common problem at regulated facilities.
-In fact, the South Coast Air Quality Management District (AQMD) has issued countless violations due to such compliance issues, often because facilities have trouble complying with the conditions.
+In fact, the South Coast Air Quality Management District (SCAQMD) has issued countless violations due to such compliance issues, often because facilities have trouble complying with the conditions.

 Why Are Air Permits Needed?
 [02:18]

 The requirement to have air permits began with the 1977 amendments to the federal Clean Air Act and to a program called New Source Review (NSR), which was designed to ensure that the addition of new sources of air pollution do not further degrade air quality.
 This is done by verifying that new construction uses technology that makes emissions as clean as possible.

 Air permits achieve these goals in the following ways:

 - NSR requires that new sources of air pollution not result in an increase of emissions by requiring new equipment to have a known net increase of emissions.
 The operator, owner-operator, or individual applying for the air permit is required to secure emission reduction credits (ERCs) to offset the amount their equipment emits.
 These credits are generated by an emission decrease from decommissioning old equipment at the facility or from somewhere else within the South Coast district.